Jahia/widen-asset-picker/doc/en/contentDefinition.md

 1. `jmix:nodeReference` meaning the node is like a *wrapper* used to reference a subset of mutlimedia nodes.
     This mixin provides a default attribute `j:node` used to store the path of the referenced node.

->In this defintion, the property `j:node` is overwritten.
+>In this definition, the property `j:node` is overwritten.
 Indeed, we want to restrict the allowed
 > node type to be picked to node types that extend `wdenmix:widenAsset`, and use a custom picker
 > named [widenPicker][picker.md].
 The picker is configured in the file [wdennt_widenReference.json]